 Short Tutorial: Variable and Data Types in Python

 Python is a high-level programming language created by Guido Van Rossum in 1989.
-Python is very popular among programmers and testers as it is very easy to learn, use to automate any repetitive IT task very easily.
-In this article, we will cover variables, different types of operators and python lists.
+Python is very popular among programmers and testers as it is very easy to learn and use to automate any repetitive IT task very easily.
+In this article, we will cover variables, different types of operators, and python lists.

 Variables in Python

 In python, no need to mention the type of variables unlike C, Java etc. Here, the variable is just a reference to an object instead of a data type.
-In below example, same variable use for string and numerals.
+In the below example, the same variable is used for string and numerals.

-The complex number can be assign by using variable a and can be check by using built-in isinstance() function as mentioned in below example.
+The complex number can be assigned by using variable a and can be checked by using the built-in isinstance() function as mentioned in the below example.

 To find the memory location of the variable, use either "id" function or "__repr__".